Chapter 11 of 12

 Create Free Account

-Key Takeaways Core launch principles and how to get better with each release.
+Key Takeaways Core launch principles, maturity models, operational metrics, and how to build an organizational launch playbook that gets better with every release.

 Conclusion: Bridging Strategy and Reality